teras/lalein/README.md

 ### TL;DR

 This library helps Java projects to properly support i18n, by correctly handling plurals and text reformatting based on rules.
-The implementation is loosely based on Apple's `lproj` and Android's `strings.xml` approach.
+The implementation is loosely based on Apple's `Localizable.stringsdict` and Android's `strings.xml` approach.

 An example of a translation file can be found using [JSON](#json-example), or [YAML](#yaml-example), or [Properties](#properties-example) format.
 To use in your own programs you need